-The kidneys are bean-shaped organs.
+The kidneys are bean-shaped organs that figure prominently in the urinary tract Overview of the Urinary Tract Normally, a person has two kidneys.
+The rest of the urinary tract consists of the following: Two ureters (the tubes connecting each kidney to the bladder) The bladder (an expandable muscular... read more .
 Each is about 4 to 5 inches (12 centimeters) long and weighs about one third of a pound (150 grams).
 One lies on each side of the spinal column, just behind the abdominal cavity, which contains the digestive organs.

 Each kidney receives blood through a branch of the aorta, called the renal artery.
 Blood flows from the renal artery into progressively smaller arteries, the smallest being the arterioles.
 From the arterioles, blood flows into glomeruli, which are tufts of microscopic blood vessels called capillaries.
 Blood exits each glomerulus through an arteriole that connects to a small vein.
 The small veins join to form a single large renal vein, which carries blood away from each kidney.